ADVERTISEMENT

 Minor characters provide context and support without dominating the narrative.
 In J. D. Salinger’s The Catcher in the Rye (1951), Phoebe Caulfield’s brief appearances reveal crucial aspects of Holden’s character.

-Characterization gives literature its pulse.
-Through well-defined roles, gradual development, and deliberate technique, it sharpens the edges of a story and makes its emotional core vivid.
-Strong characterization shapes how we interpret events, deepens our sense of conflict, and leaves a lasting impression long after the book is closed.
+Overall, characterization gives literature its pulse.
+Through well-defined roles, gradual development, and strategic techniques, it sharpens the edges of a story and makes its emotional core more vivid.
+Strong characterization governs our interpretation of events and intensifies the texture of conflict.
+It secures the narrative’s place within the reader’s memory.

 Further Reading